 Looking for a natural, handmade tallow soap recipe?
 Look no further!
 This simple cold-process (lye) recipe uses basic ingredients and makes a nice hard bar of soap with the perfect creamy lather you want in a cleansing soap!

 Once upon a time (last year) I was afraid to make soap.

 Don’t laugh!
 Surely, I’m not the only one.
 My fear was based on whether my children would have an accident at some point in the process.
 Proving, yet again, how little faith I have in the listening skills I’ve imparted to them over the last decade and a half, give or take.

-I finally recognized my irrationality, bit the bullet, read a cheap e-book (UPDATE: It’s now only available in paperback) that gave me enough confidence to learn, and cringing with that first push of a button on my stick blender, became a soap maker.
+I finally recognized my irrationality, bit the bullet, read a cheap e-book that gave me enough confidence to learn, and cringing with that first push of a button on my stick blender, became a soap maker.